 Relationship between flood depth and likelihood

 Flood risks do not occur on an annual basis, but rather accumulate over time.
-To simplify this, the First Street Foundation Flood Model also calculates a cumulative flood likelihood, which shows the likelihood of flooding to a certain depth at least once over 15 or 30 years.
+To simplify this, the model also calculates a cumulative flood likelihood, which shows the likelihood of flooding to a certain depth at least once over 15 or 30 years.
 For instance, if a home has a 1% annual flood likelihood (also know as a 100-year flood risk), that home has a 26% chance of flooding at least once over 30 years.

 Scoring system for properties.

 To simplify flood risks even further, the First Street Foundation Flood Model also calculates a property’s Flood Factor.
 Flood Factor scores increase as the 30-year cumulative flood likelihood increases, or as the projected depth of flooding increases.
-Properties with higher Flood Factors are either more likely to flood, are more likely to flood, are more likely to experience high floods, or both.
+Properties with higher Flood Factors are either more likely to flood, more likely to experience high floods, or both.